Pomax/are-we-flying/docs/index.md

 ...
 ```

-And we refresh our browser, we now have a handy-dandy scale marker:
+And we refresh our browser, we now have a handy-dandy scale marker in the lower left corner:

 ![now with scale](./map-with-scale.png)